sutirtha0505/google-maps-scrapper/README.md

 ## ℹ️ Notes

-- The scraper performs 15 scroll iterations to load more results
+- The scraper runs **10 complete iterations** for each query to ensure comprehensive data collection
+- Each iteration scrolls until reaching "end of list" message or 60-second timeout
+- Scraping may take **2-10 minutes** depending on results count and iterations
+- Results are deduplicated using title + address combination
+- Missing fields from duplicates are merged into final results
 - Some fields may be `null` if not available on Google Maps
-- Scraping may take 10-30 seconds depending on results count
+- All results are saved to `Output/<query>/` directory with individual iteration files
 - Google Maps' HTML structure may change, requiring scraper updates